 The Craft (1996)

 Cast: Robin Tunney, Neve Campbell, Fairuza Balk, Rachel True, Skeet Ulrich

-The Craft follows a group of four outcast teenage girls with supernatural abilities who pursue witchcraft for their own personal gain.
-Even though the film isn’t explicitly queer, it has queer undertones.
-Their coven is reminiscent of a group of LGBTQ+ youth who are coming to terms with their identity.
-Nancy (Fairuza Balk) feels like your typical unapologetic “out” character, Bonnie (Neve Campbell) is afraid of how her otherness will be perceived by her “normal” peers, Rochelle (Rachel True) is ostracised due to her skin colour and Rachel (Robin Tunney) doesn’t fully understand who she is just yet.
-In the film, they even go to a witchy part of town which they deem their “safe space”, which we can all relate to.
+One of the 90s most beloved horrors follows a group of four outcast teenage girls with supernatural abilities who pursue witchcraft for their own personal gain.
+Even though The Craft isn’t explicitly queer, it has – like a plethora of films within the horror genre – queer undertones.
+Their coven is reminiscent of a group of LGBTQIA+ youth who are coming to terms with their identity: Nancy (Fairuza Balk) is your classic unapologetic “out” character, Bonnie (Neve Campbell) is afraid of how her otherness will be perceived by her “normal” peers, Rochelle (Rachel True) is ostracised due to her skin colour and Rachel (Robin Tunney) is discovering who she is.
+They even find their “safe space” in a witchy part of town – relatable!

 The Craft: Legacy (2020)